Find your income-driven repayment anniversary date

 In the hundreds of posts made in the student debt message board area during the pandemic forbearance period by veterinarians in repayment, most had very low minimum monthly payments when the pause started.
 Some recent graduates have had zero minimum payments since they have graduated.
 The longer your payments are low or zero, the higher the chance you will reach forgiveness, particularly under a 20 year forgiveness plan like PAYE or IBR 2014.

-Also be aware of new regulations taking effect this July 1st, the soon-to-expire one-time forgiveness count adjustment (last chance to benefit is 12/31/2023), and recently proposed changes to the income-driven plans (likely to take effect in 2024).
+Also be aware of new regulations taking effect July 1, 2023, and the soon-to-expire one-time forgiveness count adjustment (last chance to benefit is 12/31/2023 4/30/2024), and recent changes to the income-driven plans.
 These updates may significantly impact most borrowers.
 Get familiar with the changes and review their impacts on your loan repayment using the My Student Loans and Loan Repayment Simulator.

 The student debt-to-income ratio (DIR) is still a great guide.
 While changes to income-driven repayment will adjust some of the thresholds we’ve seen hold true for a while, a good indicator is still a DIR of one.
 If your taxable income does not exceed your income within a few years of graduation or after your advanced training, then you’re likely to benefit from student loan forgiveness.